AuCson/aucson.github.io/index.md

 <img class="profile-picture" src="self.jpg">

-Hi, I'm Xisen Jin.
-I am a senior (4th) year undergraduate student in Fudan University, China, majored in Computer Science and Technology.
+This is the academic homepage of Xisen Jin, a senior (4th) year undergraduate student in Fudan University, China, majored in Computer Science.

-The photo is taken in Turin, Italy, while attending CIKM'18 where I gave an oral presentation.
+The photo is taken in Turin, Italy, while attending CIKM'18, where I gave an oral presentation on our work.

 ## Research Interest

-My research interests mainly lie on **Natural Language Processing**.
-Specifically, I am interested in two complementary fields: learning explicit and structured knowledge out of data, and learning hidden but powerful representation of data.
+My research interests mainly lie on **Natural Language Processing** and **Machine Learning**.
+I am especially interested in semi-superivsed learning on large-scale data as well as interpretable knowledge reasoning.
+My past research also covers task-oriented and corpus-based dialogue systems.
-> I am on the way of these explorations and have some publications on these areas.
-[Publications](#publications)

-Besides, I am interested in **Machine Learning**.
-I will be completing my graduate thesis with Prof. Xiangyang Xue, on interpretability of neural networks.
+I am currently working with Prof. Xiangyang Xue on post-hoc explanation of NLP models.

 ## Education